 If you are planning on or have just bought your first fuchsia you may be wondering where to plant it in your garden.
-Does a fuchsia plant like sun or shade? or maybe a bit of both?
+Do fuchsia plants like sun or shade? or maybe a bit of both?

-Well, worry not, today I will be giving you all the tips you need for position your fuchsia to help optimise its growing conditions.
+Well, worry not, today I will be giving you all the tips you need to position your fuchsia to help optimise its growing conditions.

 Where to plant a fuchsia

 Fuchsia love to be in partial shade, avoid planting in direct sunlight as this can lead to issues such as leaf burn and even the death of your fuchsia plant if the conditions are extreme.
 Partial shade is preferred as this way your fuchsia will still get some sun but not too much.

 If you don’t know what areas of your garden are sunny, shady or partial shade then taking the time to figure this out is highly advised.
 Next time you get a sunny day in the garden take note of sunny and shady spots at different times of the day.
 All plants have different tolerances to sunny or shady conditions and getting this right will really improve your garden.

 It is also important to consider the wind when planting your fuchsia.
 Those beautiful flowers that fuchsia are known for are delicate.
 Grow them in a windy spot and you may just find the flowers all simply blow away in the wind.